brendanjbaker/Languages/README.md

 This program converts a string, as may be typed into a simple microwave, into `HH:MM` format.

-Correct behavior is based on the _Whirlpool WMH31017HZ-2_ (my kitchen microwave).
+The input must be passed as a single positional argument to the program.
+Any other usage is an error.

 A usage error should exit with status `1`.
 An invalid argument should exit with status `2`.

+Correct behavior is based on the _Whirlpool WMH31017HZ-2_ (my kitchen microwave).
+This is a common kitchen microwave that is typically installed above a range/stove.
+I have observed that other microwaves have varying behavior for strange inputs, such as `161` or `9999`.
+I chose this microwave as my source of truth merely because I have easy access to it.

+Do not run a microwave without something in it to absorb the magnetron's radiation, or your microwave may damage itself.
+I used a large bowl of water to test behavior for inputs such as `9999` (and shut it off when it reached `98:59`).

 #### Valid input examples